sudo-JP/Stock-Trading-DB/README.md

 # Stock Trading DB

-This project connects with the other two repositories.
+This project is connected to the other two repositories.
 Different repos for better encapsulation, since these projects will be run on separate Proxmox containers:
 [Trade Frontend](https://github.com/sudo-JP/Stock-Trading-Trade)
 [ML](https://github.com/sudo-JP/Stock-Trading-ML)